DAEWebDevSpec/Module1/Whatspos/Readme.md

 but it's also almost always going to be proven wrong shortly thereafter.

-This file can be found here /Users/student/BowdenPro/WhatsPos
+<ins>This file can be found here /Users/student/BowdenPro/WhatsPos</ins>

-The previous directory is here /Users/student/BowdenPro
+<ins>The previous directory is here /Users/student/BowdenPro</ins>

-The next directory can be found here /Users/student/BowdenPro/WhereIGo
+<ins>The next directory can be found here /Users/student/BowdenPro/WhereIGo</ins>